Horse Breeds & types

 Article – General Interest for students

-Examples of horses which are of mixed breeding which are by some, confused with pure breeds, are the Palomino, Cob, Polo Pony, Hunter etc. Some of these terms and descriptions of types are used for competitioins in showing classes.
+Examples of horses which are of mixed breeding which are by some, confused with pure breeds, are the Cob, Polo Pony, Hunter, Palomino,etc. Some of these terms and descriptions of types are used for competitions in showing classes.
 Such classification may well have caused subsequent confusion for some.
-It is important to know and understand the difference between a ‘Type’ and a ‘Breed’.

 Scroll down for specific breeds and types – and more will be found on the links at the foot of this page.

 The Palomino is a colour – not a breed.
-It will be found in many pure bred horses and in crosses too.
+It is a colour which will be found in many pure bred horses and in crosses too.

 Body colour should be gold (ideally two shades lighter or darker than a newly minted gold coin) with dark skin and both eyes dark.